aidiss/lithuanian-artificial-intelligence-party/positions/20240718-223415 Education Policy/minutes.md

 Date: 2024-07-18 22:33:51

+Commit: b9e99a6

 ## Attendees
-- Head of Foreign Affairs b9e99a6
+- Head of Foreign Affairs
-- Head of Economy b9e99a6
+- Head of Economy
-- Head of Transport b9e99a6
+- Head of Transport
-- Head of Education b9e99a6
+- Head of Education

 ## Minutes of the Meeting